 - Offers a unique opportunity to distinguish oneself to universities, particularly on U.S. and U.K. applications

 To be eligible for this prestigious diploma, students must earn scores of 3 or higher on the Grade 11 AP Seminar course, the Grade 12 AP Research course, and four additional AP courses/exams (see graphic below).
 The exams are graded externally on a scale of 1 (not qualified) to 5 (extremely well qualified).
 Students will earn one Ontario Ministry of Education credit for each full-year AP course successfully taken at TCS.

-There is no additional cost for the programme beyond the standard exam fee levied by the College Board ($100 per AP exam, $150 each for the AP Seminar and AP Research exams).
+There is no additional cost for the program beyond the standard exam fee levied by the College Board ($100 per AP exam, $150 each for the AP Seminar and AP Research exams).